jchidley/jchidley.github.io/_posts/2017-10-23-Testing-and-FParsec.md

 ## Getting Started
 I just followed the [tutorial](http://www.quanttec.com/fparsec/tutorial.html).
 Rather than download the tutorial's source code, I decided to follow along and write it all myself.

+## Testing, testing

-Because I've recently discovered *proper* testing with xUnit and FsCheck I wanted to use those tools instead of just printing out things to stdout.
+I recently discovered *proper* testing with xUnit and FsCheck so I wanted to use those tools instead of just printing out things to stdout.
 But I couldn't, for the life of me, get the values out of the parser to test.
 [Fog Creek's FParsec blog entry](https://blog.fogcreek.com/fparsec/) came to the rescue.
 I borrowed some of their code:

 ```fsharp
     exception ParseError of string